-Is my super taxed?
+Is my Super taxed?

 Yes.
-Your Superannuation account balance is taxed in the following situations:
+Your Super account balance is taxed in the following situations.

 - 1. When your employer makes Super contributions to your Super fund.
 The contribution is taxed at 15% unless you earn less than \$37,000 per year (in which case you receive a low-income tax offset).
 If you make voluntary contributions from your pay (that has already been taxed) your Super contribution is generally not taxable.
 You may even receive a tax refund when you submit your tax return.
-It is worth seeking advice from an accountant if considering voluntary contributions, as there are many rules around Super and tax. - When you earn money on your Superannuation account balance.
+It is worth seeking advice from an accountant if considering voluntary contributions as there are many rules around Super - 2.
+When you earn money on your Super account balance.
 Earnings on investments within your Super fund are taxed at 15%.

-You pay extra tax on your Super if you don't you give your tax file number to your Super fund.
+You pay extra tax on your Super if you don't you give your Tax File Number (TFN) to your Super fund.

-Example: Super contribution tax
+Case study: Super contribution tax

 Tristan earned \$41,000 this financial year from work.
-His employer made \$4,510 worth of Super contributions to Tristan's Super fund ( $$41,000 \times 11\%$ Super guarantee rate).
+His employer made \$4,920 worth of Super contributions to Tristan's Super fund (\$41,000 x 12% Super Guarantee rate).

-His Super contribution will be taxed \$676.50 when it is deposited in the Super fund by his employer (\$4,510 $\times$ 15% Super tax rate).
-The amount deposited is \$3,833.50.
+His Super contribution will be taxed \$738 when it is deposited in the Super fund by his employer $(\$4,920 \times 15\% \text{ Super tax rate})$.
+The amount deposited is \$4,182.